How do I complete a Direct IRA Transfer?

 ACATS transfers are like a hare—quick and nimble.

 ACATS, which stands for (Automated Customer Account Transfer Service), is the easiest way to move investments between accounts at different institutions.
 It’s also the fastest way to do a direct transfer of your IRA.
 ACATS transfers shares electronically, and if you’re moving the entire account balance, there is no paperwork required.
-The entire process take about 5 to 7 business days to fully complete.
+The process generally take about 5 to 7 business days to fully complete.

 The reason it’s so fast is that your old provider is required to acknowledge the ACATS request, and act on it in a timely manner, unless there is a valid reason for rejection.